jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Let's perform some iControl REST requests which you might want to invoke on whole deployments of BIG-IPs at the same time.
 You can probably imagine many tasks which regularly need to be done on sets of BIG-IPs as part of regular operations.
 Let's select tasks that would likely require data from another part of your ecosystem.
 Most SDN controllers dynamically generate and manage VLANs.
 Let's manage a VLAN on multiple BIG-IPs at once through our deployment.

-To cememnt our understanding, let's assume that a Cisco APIC SDN controller dynamically provisions a VLAN with segmentation ID `2018` which needs to be bound to every BIG-IP in our deployment on interface 1.2.
+To cememnt our understanding, let's assume that a Cisco APIC SDN controller dynamically provisions a VLAN with segmentation ID `2018` which needs to be bound to every BIG-IP in our deployment on interface 1.1.

 The iControl REST API endpoint to manage VLANs is `/mgmt/tm/net/vlan`.
 Let's start by listing our VLANs on all devices in our deployment using `GET` `/api/deployments/{deploymentId}` API endpoint.

 ![Listing VLANs](./assets/images/f5-apps-openapi-app-deployments-icontrol-list-vlans.png)

-Notice the deployment is returned as an list of responses with an `id` attributes matching the trusted device `id`, `status` attribute representing the HTTP status code returned from our request, `responseHeaders` attribute which details the headers returned from the request, and a `body` attribute which is the request response.
+Notice the deployment is returned a list of responses with an `id` attributes matching the trusted device `id`, `status` attribute representing the HTTP status code returned from our request, `responseHeaders` attribute which details the headers returned from the request, and a `body` attribute which is the request response.

 We can then use the `POST` `/api/deployments/{deploymentId}` API endpoint to create the VLAN on each trusted device.